Kitware/eSimMon/docs/data.md

 ## Item Selection
 ### Displaying data
-By default only 10 items are displayed at a time but this can be changed at the bottom of the navigation drawer.
+By default only 10 items are displayed at a time but this can be changed at the bottom of the navigation menu.

 ![Change Pagination](img/pagination.png)